wzheng64/BAPCSWatcher/README.md

 * !$watches
   * If a user uses this command, they can see all the watches that they have set.
-  * Will also display the date you created the watches and the date they expire
+  * Will also display the ID of each watch and the date they expire

-# Features to add
-  * Allow user to delete watches they set (will need a way to categorize watches/id)
-  * Implement expiration checking
+* !$delete <id>
+  * Deletes a specific watch the user has based on the ID
+  * Users can only delete their own watches
+  * To get an ID, call the watches command